-Families of infants who are born prematurely or with special needs as new-borns face many challenges in addition to the health status of their children.
-The Auxiliary of Good Samaritan Hospital, a non-profit organization, has created NICU ACCESS (A Caring Community of Education, Services and Support) to help NICU families spend more time with their babies, worry less and develop the skills they will need when their children come home.
+Families of infants who are born prematurely or with special needs face many challenges in addition to the health status of their children.
+The Auxiliary of Good Samaritan Hospital, a non-profit organization, created NICU ACCESS (A Caring Community of Education, Services and Support) to help NICU families spend more time with their babies, worry less, and develop the skills they will need when their children come home.

 The Mission of NICU ACCESS is to support families of critically ill babies in the Neonatal Intensive Care Unit by providing free services including home stays, transportation, food, child-care assistance, and in-unit educational resources, so that families are more able to focus on bonding with and learning to care for their infants.

 - A young mother whose baby was born prematurely.
 She doesn't drive and was unable to visit her critically ill infant on a regular basis.
 ACCESS provided rides for the two-hour round trip on a daily basis so this mother could spend time with her infant.

 - Parents from Gonzales whose baby was born without any muscle tone.
 Their baby cannot move or even swallow, has had pneumonia six times since he was born and needs ongoing evaluation in our follow-up program plus many doctor's appointments.
 His father is a farm worker, and he and his wife also have a 7-year-old child.
 At their last visit, the father was embarrassed to ask for any help, but acknowledged that they were hungry and badly needed a gas voucher, since he is not paid when he brings his baby for appointments because he is not at work.
 ACCESS provided gas vouchers and food.